RobertTalbert/discretecs/README.md

 # Discrete Structures for Computer Science

 This repository contains course materials for MTH 225: Discrete Structures for Computer Science 1 and MTH 325: Discrete Structures for Computer Science 2, at Grand Valley State University.
 This is a two-semester course sequence required for all computer science majors.
-The rough breakdown of coures content is:
+The rough breakdown of course content is:

 + MTH 225: Sets, functions, counting, sequences, mathematical induction, logic, and proof techniques.
 + MTH 325: Graphs, graph applications, relations, and trees.